MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -ShowSecurityDescriptorUI
-Displays a property sheet that helps you to create the SDDL for the session configuration.
+Indicates that this cmdlet displays a property sheet that helps you create the SDDL for the session configuration.
 The property sheet appears after you enter the Register-PSSessionConfiguration command and then restart the WinRM service.

-When setting the permissions for the configuration, remember that users must have at least "Execute(Invoke)" permission to use the session configuration in a session.
+When setting the permissions for the configuration, remember that users must have at least Execute(Invoke) permission to use the session configuration in a session.

 You cannot use the SecurityDescriptorSDDL parameter and this parameter in the same command.